Whatsapp Icon

 Cryoablation is a minimally invasive technique used to freeze and destroy cancer cells, offering a promising option for patients with certain types of cancer.
 Understanding the procedure, its benefits, and potential risks is crucial for patients considering this treatment.
 Below, we've compiled essential information, including support groups, resources, and practical advice on preparing for consultations with healthcare providers.

-Understanding Cryoablation: Cryoablation involves using extreme cold produced by liquid nitrogen or argon gas to freeze the tumor.
-Its most commonly used for treating cancers of the skin, kidney, breast, and bone.
+Understanding Cryoablation: Cryoablation involves using extreme cold produced by liquid nitrogen or argon gas to freeze the tumour.
+It is most commonly used for treating cancers of the skin, kidney, breast, and bone.
 The procedure is noted for its precision and minimal impact on surrounding healthy tissues, making it an attractive option for suitable candidates.

 Support Groups and Resources